 The Company's approach to managing liquidity risk is to ensure that it will have sufficient capital to meet liabilities when due after taking into account the Company's holdings of cash that might be raised from equity financings.
-As at December 31, 2022, the Company had a cash balance of \$855,567 (2021 - \$100,031) and current liabilities of \$3,564,963 (2021 -\$3,993,880).
+As at December 31, 2023, the Company had a cash balance of \$177,278 (2022 - \$855,567) and current liabilities of \$2,976,689 (2022 - \$3,564,963).
 All of the Company's accounts payable and accrued liabilities and due to related parties have contractual maturities of less than 60 days and are subject to normal trade terms.
 Shareholder loans are due on demand from the shareholders but because of the related party nature and the ownership interests of these shareholders, it is unlikely the shareholders would call the loan until ample funds are available in the Company.
 The Company may manage its short-term liquidity shortfall by obtaining additional loans from directors or by equity financing.
-See also the discussion on going concern.
+See also the discussion in note 3(a) - Basis of Measurement and Going Concern.